epam/edp-install/docs/user-guide/add-autotest.md

   a.
 Type the version number from which you want the artifacts to be versioned.

   !!! note
       The Start Version From field should be filled out in compliance with the semantic versioning rules, e.g. 1.2.3 or 10.10.10.
+Please refer to the [Semantic Versioning](https://semver.org/) page for details.

 14. In the **Select CI Tool** field, choose the necessary tool: Jenkins or GitLab CI, where Jenkins is the default tool and the GitLab CI tool can be additionally adjusted.
 For details, please refer to the [Adjust GitLab CI Tool](../operator-guide/gitlabci-integration.md) page.